DanMixerBR/NovaMix-theme-for-Playnite/README.md

 ﻿# NovaMix-theme-for-Playnite

 NovaMix is ​​the new modern theme for the Playnite game loader.
-Inspired by zeroantix's ReMiX theme released in 2023, Novamix brings a lightweight interface with a modern look.
+Inspired by zeroantix's ReMiX theme released in 2023, NovaMix brings a lightweight interface with a modern look.